iboard/apm/elixir/README.md

 # TODO
 ## Next Step:

-  * Display this README on the Landingpage
+  ✔︎  Display this README on the Landingpage
+  ✔︎  Read roles from OTP app ApmUser.roles in session-partial □  Read roles from config instead of hardcoded in helper